-The crucial step in the proof of Theorem 2.5 relies on showing that the Lee homology of any quasi-alternating link is bi-graded and therefore the Khovanov homology of such a link satisfies the Knight Move Conjecture [2, Conjecture 1].
+The crucial step of the proof of Theorem 2.5 relies on showing that the Lee homology of any quasi-alternating link is bi-graded and that the Khovanov homology of such link satisfies the Knight Move Conjecture.

 A simple way to describe the Khovanov homology of a given link is to locate a non negative integer n at the point (i, j), where n represents the dimension of $\mathcal{H}^{i,j}(L)$ over \mathbb{Q} .
 An example is illustrated in Table 1.
 Based on the this description of Khovanov homology, we introduce the following definition.